prometheus/test-infra/README.md

     -v ZONE:$ZONE -v CLUSTER_NAME:$CLUSTER_NAME -f manifests/cluster.yaml
 ```

+> `GOOGLE_APPLICATION_CREDENTIALS` is needed for the k8s provider after [#222](https://github.com/prometheus/prombench/pull/222), long term plan is to remove this env var and pass the value of the file directly to the k8s provider.

 ### Deploy Prometheus-Meta & Grafana
 > This is used for collecting and displaying the test results.